philipturner/swift-colab/README.md

 import AGGRenderer
 ```

+For tutorials on using the SwiftPlot API, check out [KarthikRIyer/swiftplot](https://github.com/KarthikRIyer/swiftplot).

 ## Testing

 These tests ensure that Swift-Colab runs on recent Swift toolchains.
 Some of them originate from [unit tests](https://github.com/google/swift-jupyter/tree/main/test/tests) in swift-jupyter, while others cover fixed bugs and third-party libraries.
 If any notebook fails or you have a suggestion for a new test, please [open an issue](https://github.com/philipturner/swift-colab/issues).